aalto-grades/aalto-grades/README.md

 ## Building and running

-You can run the development build of the whole Aalto Grades system, including the frontend, backend, and database, by running `docker-compose up` at the root of the project.
+You can run the development build of the whole Aalto Grades system, including the frontend, backend, and database, by running docker compose at the root of the project:

 ```
-$ docker-compose up
+docker-compose up
 ```

 After that the website is accessible at localhost:8080 and the api docs at localhost:8080/api-docs